jonnor/embeddedml/emlearn/pulsemeter/README.md

 Goal.
 Put the Tiny in TinyML.
 Super minimal.
 Part count.
 Size.
 Complexity.
 Costs.
 Be smaller than a finger.
+Ideally fits in d=16mm.
+But at least in d=20mm

 How to show output?
 APA102 2020 LED array?
-Needs 2 pins.
-For 10 BPM resoluton with linear scale need 17 LEDs.
+Needs 2 GPIO pins.
+SPI is advantage, but can be bit-banged For 10 BPM resoluton with linear scale need 17 LEDs.
 60mm if single row.
 Let the LEDs be separate?
 Since they are so "big"
 But the heartbeat-detection is maybe just as cool?
 Only needs 1 LED!
 Put that on-board, and have rest via connector
+Can also use timing and color to indicate BPM.
+Number of blinks = digit value

 Input needs 2 pins.

-Attiny SOT23-6.
-1kB FLASH / 32 bytes RAM
-PIC SOT23-6.
-900bytes FLASH / 64 bytes RAM

-ATtiny3216/ATtiny1616.
+ATtiny1616.
 32 KB Flash / 2 kB RAM.
 VQFN-20.
 0.4mm pitch.
 3.0mm outer.
-Basically same size as SOT23-6 incl solderpads
-ATtiny416 pin compatible.
+Basically same size as SOT23-6 incl solderpads, but many more pins ATtiny416 pin compatible.
 4kB FLASH / 256 bytes RAM.

 Pinouts.
 Use castellated holes on PCB edges.